alexandru-dinu/cae/README.md

 # Lossy Image Compression with Compressive Autoencoders

-See [wiki](https://github.com/alexandru-dinu/cae/wiki) for more details.
+See [wiki](https://github.com/alexandru-dinu/cae/wiki) for more details and further results.

 ## Results